pangloss/vim-javascript/README.md

 ## Contributing

-If you'd like to be added as a contributor, the price of admission is 1 pull request.
+If you'd like to be added as a contributor, the price of admission is usually 1 pull request.
 Please follow the general code style guides (read the code) and in your pull request explain the reason for the proposed change and how it is valuable.
+All p.r.'s must be reviewed before making it into the master branch.

 ## Bug Reports